infrahq/infra/docs/getting-started/quickstart.md

 infra login
 ```

-Select the Infra instance, and login with username / password
+Select the Infra instance, and login with username/password.

 ### 9. Use your Kubernetes clusters